caltechlibrary/datatools/README.md

 ## For strings

-_datatools_ provides for working with string data as this is commonly needed when cleanup data for analysis and the old Unix stand bys- grep, awk, sed, tr are at times unwieldly.
+_datatools_ provides for working with string data (limited to memory available) as this is commonly needed when cleanup data for analysis and the old Unix stand bys- grep, awk, sed, tr are at times unwieldly.
 For the time things that are common in most language like, trimming, spliting, joining and transforming case we provide the [string](docs/string/) command.
 The _string_ command also makes it easy